ChenleiPei/Master-Thesis/README.md

-# Grammar Variational Autoencoder with Gaussian Hamiltonian Monte Carlo
+# Grammar Variational Autoencoder with Gaussian Hamiltonian Monte Carlo Sampling

 This branch is based on the Grammar-VAE paper available [here](https://arxiv.org/abs/1703.01925) and based on the implementation work of Tim Schneider available [here](https://github.com/TimPhillip/ac_grammar_vae).